 Thomas W. Ryan, AIA, NCARB

 Prior to founding TWRA, Tommy Ryan was a Designer at Richard Meier & Partners, and an Associate at Christoff Finio Architecture in New York.
 While there, he led award-winning projects for institutions such as the New Museum of Contemporary Art, Socrates Sculpture Center, The Brooklyn Historical Society and The Philadelphia Art Museum in addition to completing a number of private residential commissions.

 A registered Architect in New York State, Ryan studied at the Architectural Association in London and received his Bachelor of Arts in Visual Arts and Master of Architecture from the College of Design at North Carolina State University.
 There, he was co-editor of The Student Publication and was awarded the Faculty Design Prize and Henry Kamphoefner Fellowship for highest graduate achievement.

 Ryan is a recipient of the Deborah Norden Prize from The Architectural League of New York, and a Design Research Grant from the National Endowment for the Arts.

-He is currently a Senior Lecturer at the California College of the Arts in San Francisco, and has been an invited juror at the University of Southern California, New York Institute of Technology, N.C.
+He is currently a Senior Lecturer at the California College of the Arts in San Francisco, and has been an invited juror at the University of Southern California, UC Berkeley, N.C.
 State University, The Architectural League of New York, and Yale University.

 T.W.
 Ryan Architecture is a design-led studio based in San Francisco and New York.
 The practice works on cultural, residential and commercial projects at a variety of scales, with a particular focus on arts related commissions.